NanoComp/meep/doc/docs/C++_Tutorial.md

 }
 ```

-We are now ready to set up the computational cell, excite the sources, time step the fields, and compute the resulting quality factor.
+We are now ready to set up the cell, excite the sources, time step the fields, and compute the resulting quality factor.
 Here we set up the main part of the control file incorporating some of Meep's classes and sub routines.
 We will excite the mode at the midgap of the bandgap, which we expect to have the largest quality factor since it will have the largest exponential decay.

 ```c++
 int main(int argc, char **argv) {